Southampton-RSG/2015-12-15-Southampton/novice/shell/04-loop.md

 Another is to tell the shell to do something over and over again.
 Suppose we have several hundred genome data files named `basilisk.dat`, `minotaur.dat`, `unicorn.dat`, and so on.
 In this example,
-we'll use the `creatures` directory which only has three example files, but the principles can be applied to many many more files at once.
+we'll use the `test_directory/creatures` directory which only has three example files, but the principles can be applied to many many more files at once.
 We would like to modify these files, but also save a version of the original files and rename them as `original-basilisk.dat`, `original-minotaur.dat`, `original-unicorn.dat`.